PackmanDude/minecraft-server-reverse-engineering/Protocol - wiki.vg.md

 --- | --- | ---
 0 | Perform respawn | Sent when the client is ready to complete login and when the client is ready to respawn after death.
 1 | Request stats | Sent when the client opens the Statistics menu.

+#### Client Tick End

+Sent when the client finishes processing its current tick.

 #### Client Information (play)